 - Homemade halva: Blend a cup of tahini with a cup of dried dates or raisins to form a stiff paste.
 Press mixture into a shallow baking-paper-lined tray and chill in the fridge until firm.
 You may also add cacao powder or chopped nuts to the mixture before setting

-If you’d like to learn more about kicking your sugar cravings, visit the 30 Day Online Weight Loss Program
+If you’d like to learn more about kicking your sugar cravings, visit the 30 Day Body Reset Program

 Article by Jo Rowkins, nutritional therapist at Awakening Health.